 If you’re serious about buying a property, it pays to be thorough and a few simple maintenance checks can sometimes make the difference between buying your dream house and stepping into a costly nightmare.

 You can hire a home inspector for this process.
 The inspector prepares and delivers to the client a written report of findings.
 The client then uses the knowledge gained to make informed decisions about their pending estate purchase.
-The home inspector describes the condition of the home at the time of inspection but does not guarantee future condition, efficiency, or life expectancy of systems or components.
+The home inspector describes the condition of the home at the time of inspection but does not guarantee future conditions, efficiency, or life expectancy of systems or components.

-7. Online Estate Agents
+7. Online estate agents

 The services offered by online estate agents are, for the most part, quite similar to those offered by high street agents.
 An online estate agent will value and market your property for you, and arrange property viewings.
-But there are a few significant differences in Estate Agents Fees, Viewings, Valuations, Marketing, etc.
+But there are a few significant differences in Estate Agents Fees, Viewings, Valuations, Marketing, etc..

 You’ve decided to use an online estate agent.
 But which one?
 There are lots out there, all offering different prices fees.
 Estate agents fees and contract terms vary from agency to agency.